Thermodynamics of Quantum Isolated Horizons with model Hamiltonians: Introduction

 \section{Introduction}

-The classical Isolated Horizon(IH) is a null inner boundary of spacetime, foliated by 2-spheres, with specific local properties consistent with General Theory of Relativity and is a generalization of the teleological concept of event horizons to more realistic and dynamical situations that are expected to occur in Nature \cite{ih1,ih2,ih3,ih4,ih5}.
-The quantization of IH phase space \cite{qg1,qg2} in the Loop Quantum Gravity(LQG) framework provides the topology of Quantum Isolated Horizon(QIH), at a particular time slice, to be that of 2-sphere punctured by the spin network describing the bulk quantum geometry.
-The QIH degrees of freedom belong to the Hilbert space of an $SU(2)$ Chern-Simons(CS) theory coupled to the punctures, acting as sources.
+The classical {\it Isolated Horizon}({\bf IH}) is a null inner boundary of spacetime, foliated by 2-spheres, with specific local properties consistent with General Theory of Relativity and is a generalization of the teleological concept of event horizons to more realistic and dynamical situations that are expected to occur in Nature \cite{ih1,ih2,ih3,ih4,ih5}.
+The quantization of IH phase space \cite{qg1,qg2} in the {\it Loop Quantum Gravity}({\bf LQG}) framework provides the topology of {\it Quantum Isolated Horizon}({\bf QIH}), at a particular time slice, to be that of 2-sphere punctured by the spin network describing the bulk quantum geometry.
+The QIH degrees of freedom belong to the Hilbert space of an $SU(2)$ {\it Chern-Simons}({\bf CS}) theory coupled to the punctures, acting as sources.
 Recently it has been shown \cite{me1,me2} that the microcanonical entropy of a QIH can be completely written in terms of the two macroscopic parameters, $k$ and $N$, which fully characterizes the macrostates of the QIH, applying standard statistical mechanical methods and using the knowledge of the physical degrees of freedom of the QIH belonging to the Hilbert space of the CS theory.
 To mention, $k$ is the level of the CS theory and $N$ is the total number of punctures on the QIH.
-It has been also shown that the Barbero-Immirzi(BI) parameter$(\g)$ \cite{bar1,bar2,im1,im2} must be bounded within a certain range of values for the Bekenstein-Hawking area law(BHAL)\cite{bhal} to be valid.
+It has been also shown that the {\it Barbero-Immirzi}({\bf BI}) parameter$(\g)$ \cite{bar1,bar2,im1,im2} must be bounded within a certain range of values for the {\it Bekenstein-Hawking area law}({\bf BHAL})\cite{bhal} to be valid.
 However, by studying a system in the microcanonical ensemble we only get a statistical viewpoint.
-The true thermodynamic analysis of a system begins only in the canonical or grand canonical ensemble where thermal fluctuations are allowed.
-But, to proceed, we need to know the Hamiltonian and the corresponding energy spectrum associated with the QIH and there is none in the present literature.
-Although there is a well established notion of classical energy associated with the IH which obeys first law \cite{ih3}, but in the quantum theory there is no known Hamiltonian or any energy spectrum associated with a QIH resulting from a true quantization.
-Hopefully one can quantize the classical energy associated with IH\cite{ih3} someday.
+The true thermodynamic analysis of a system begins only in the canonical or grand canonical ensemble where thermal fluctuations are allowed, although they are considered to be negligible in the context of equilibrium thermodynamics.
+But, to write down the canonical partition function, we need to have the knowledge about the Hamiltonian associated with the QIH.
+Unfortunately, there is none in the present literature.
+Although there is a well established notion of classical energy associated with the IH which obeys first law \cite{ih3}, but in the quantum theory there is no known Hamiltonian operator or any energy spectrum associated with a QIH resulting from a true quantization of the classical theory, which, hopefully will be done someday.
 In this work, we do not attempt to do this quantization.
-Instead, based upon well motivated physical arguments we propose the most general structure of the Hamiltonian that a QIH can have and perform an extensive thermodynamic analysis, especially concerning stability of QIHs.
-Considering the model Hamiltonian to yield the known results of classical thermodynamics, the unknown coefficients are suitably chosen and hence we obtain the Hamiltonian operator and the corresponding energy spectrum of a thermodynamically stable QIH.
+Instead, based upon some well motivated physical arguments we propose the most general structure of the Hamiltonian that a QIH can have and perform an extensive thermodynamic analysis.
+Considering the model Hamiltonian to yield the known classical results of thermodynamics, the unknown coefficients are suitably chosen and hence we obtain the Hamiltonian operator and the corresponding energy spectrum of a QIH.